scap20744/onetrueleague/docs/index.md

 1. At the conclusion of the Draft the waiver order is reset to the reverse of the Draft order.
 1. When a Team's waiver claim is filled, the Team is moved to the bottom of the waiver order.
 1. A Team may make as many waiver claims as they wish, including simultaneously.
 1. During the NFL season, waiver claims are processed in the early hours of the morning on Wednesday, Thursday, Friday, and Saturday.
-Otherwise, waiver claims are processed every day. *FIXME - is this correct?*
+Otherwise, waiver claims are processed every day.
 1. A player on waivers may only be added to a roster by means of a filled waiver claim.
 1. When a player is dropped from a roster, that player is placed on waivers for at least 24 hours.
 If the player is not added to a roster via filled waiver claim the next time waiver claims are processed following that period, then the player becomes a Free Agent.
 1. Free Agents may be immediately added to any roster that has room.